 Once we are settled in a relationship, marriage we may no longer put the loving work into it, have given up on our own passions, desires, let our health and fitness, physical attraction, body deteriorate, get complacent, comfortable and this affects our relationship.
 Being emotionally connected, looking after ourselves, chasing our dreams may be important

 Not Taking Responsibility In The Relationship, Marriage

 Not Taking Responsibility In Our Relationship Or Marriage Some of us may play a role in the relationship, instead of being in it - a controlling one, who neither commits nor lets go.
-Others may be living as if on borrowed time - that it doesn't belong to us, that we have someone else's time, as if we are irrelevant, giving ourself away, believing that we only exist through others people (see also Self-Esteem, Confidence, Criticism, Insecurity & Assertiveness).
+Others may be living as if on borrowed time - that it doesn't belong to us, that we have someone else's time, as if we are irrelevant, giving ourself away, believing that we only exist through other people (see also Self-Esteem, Confidence, Criticism, Insecurity & Assertiveness).
 We may relieve ourself of any responsibility - handing this over to our partner, as if they can make us happy, save us.
-We may have ignored what we need, want, becoming almost selfless (see also Healthy Side Of Being Self(ish)) or struggle to speak, share our truth.
-The relationship therapy and marriage counselling can be a place to talk about this more.
+This may manifest by being in a high maintenance relationship organisationally, emotionally, sexually, financially.
+We may have ignored what we need, want, becoming almost selfless (see also Healthy Side Of Being Self(ish)) or struggle to speak, share our truth, be the best version of ourself.
+Having regular couple check-ins can be very helpful.
+The relationship therapy and marriage counselling can be a space to talk about this more.

 Depression In The Relationship Or Marriage

 If we or our partner feel depressed, this also affects our relationship, marriage.
 One or both of us may be depressed, yet not know this and therefore struggle to take responsibility for ourself and the relationship.
 If our partner is depressed, we may not know how to respond.